approov/quickstart-ionic-advancedhttp/README.md

 ### Select the Correct Shapes Endpoint

-The Shapes server provides the app with shapes using multiple versions of an API: version 1 (https://shapes.approov.io/v1/shapes) which is _not_ protected by Approov, and version 2 (https://shapes.approov.io/v2/shapes) which _is_ protected by Approov.
+The Shapes server provides the app with shapes using multiple versions of an API.
+Version 2 (https://shapes.approov.io/v2/shapes) requires an Approov token to be presented in the request to be successful.

 Now that we’re using Approov, let’s switch to use version 2 of the Shapes API.
 Edit the Javascript source in cordova-advanced-http/shapes-app/www/js/index.js and change the Shapes server URLs to the v2 API path: